theodoreOnzGit/archlinuxBootstrapInstallWithConfig/README.md

 A collection of config files and scripts to help with arch bootstrap while installing arch from manjaro

-## Purpose
+# Purpose

 Installing Arch Linux is challenging as it is.

 Of the many methods to use to install Arch Linux,
 I have chosen to install it from my [existing](https://wiki.archlinux.org/title/Install_Arch_Linux_from_existing_Linux) linux manjaro distribution.
+The alternative is EndeavorOS.

 The way to do so is using a bootstrap.
+This is because connecting to a wifi network in the command line can be quite intimidating.
+The installation medium for EndeavorOS or Manjaro does make the wifi connection part relatively straightforward.
+However, one still needs to configure the bootstrap before starting out.

 This repository contains a number of things i found useful while installing arch.

-## Description
+Also, if one finds it easier to install straight from the arch USB medium, I've included some steps there as well.

+# Description for Bootstrap Install

 This git repository contains scripts to help automate an arch install.
 Other scripts and installers do exist, but this installer tries to